-VII.
 Substantive Change Policy

 It is the responsibility of each accredited program to notify the Executive Office of substantive changes in a program to ensure maintenance of accreditation status and protection of students.
 Failure to report a substantive change might place the accreditation of a program in jeopardy.
-Program directors are encouraged to contact the Executive Office with any questions about whether a contemplated change would be considered substantive under ACGC policies and seek approval before implementing the change.
+Program directors are encouraged to contact the Executive Office with any questions about whether a contemplated change would be considered substantive under ACGC policies.
+Please note, the implementation of a Substantive Change may also cause a need for a Petition for Variance application.

-B. Substantive Changes
+Substantive Changes

-Notification of substantive change is submitted by letter from the program director to the Executive office and must document the nature and scope of the substantive change, as well as the rationale-for the change.
+The substantive change should be submitted within a brief cover letter from the program director outlining the nature and scope of the substantive change, as well as the rationale for the change.
 The letter must outline how, if at all, the change affects the program's compliance with the accreditation standards.
 The program is responsible for documenting that it has the necessary resources in place to implement the proposed change.
 A substantive change is a significant modification or expansion of the nature and scope of a program.

 A substantive change includes, but is not limited to:

-1. Change in Established Sponsoring Institution (Standard A1)

-This includes acquisition by another institution or program.
+Change in Established Sponsoring Institution (Standard A1) - This includes acquisition by another institution or program.

-2. Change in Delivery Method of Didactic Coursework (Standards B1; B2; C2.4; C3)

-Any change in the delivery method of didactic coursework in which more than 10% of the curriculum will be offered through a different modality than previously reported (i.e., a program currently offers 13 courses in person and would like to transition three (3) of these courses to an online/distance learning format).
+Change in Delivery Method of Didactic Coursework (Standards A1.3.1, A1.3.2, B1; B2; C2.4; C3) Any permanent change in the delivery method of didactic coursework in which more than 10% of the curriculum will be offered through a different modality than previously reported (i.e., a program currently offers 13 courses in person and would like to transition three (3) of these courses to an online/distance learning format).